-Calm is a word that was used over and over.
-People explained that stitching was like meditation.
-The simple task of pulling the floss through the fabric, doing that same type of stitch over and over gave them a sense of well being, The repetitive motion was almost like a chant or prayer.
-When people began to feel overwhelmed by life tasks, stitching allowed them to sit down, breathe and regain the calm in their life.
-If housework was too overwhelming adding to their depression or anxiety, the simple task of stitching, regardless of the finished product, allowed them to regain their calm.
+Calm is a word that is used over and over when people talk about the benefits of cross stitching.
+People explain that stitching is like meditation.
+The simple task of pulling the floss through the fabric, doing that same type of stitch over and over can give people a sense of well being, The repetitive motion is almost like a chant or prayer.
+When people begin to feel overwhelmed by life tasks, stitching allows them to sit down, breathe and regain the calm in their life.
+If housework seems too overwhelming adding to existing depression or anxiety, the simple task of stitching, regardless of the finished product, allows crafters to regain a sense of calm.

-Many first responders at crisis lines used stitching as a way to stay in the moment but not allow them to feed into the crisis at hand.
-It kept them level headed.
-It also allowed them to decompress after a difficult call.
+Many first responders at crisis lines use stitching as a way to stay in the moment but not allow them to feed into the crisis at hand.
+They report that it keeps them level headed and allows them to decompress after a difficult call.

-Others mentioned that they have suffered major bouts of depression and anxiety and said that cross stitching and various needlework projects help them stay focused.
-It allows their brain to concentrate at the task at hand, stitching, and not on the worry.
+Cross stitching and various needlework projects also allow people to stay focused.
+It allows their brain to concentrate at the task at hand--stitching--and not on the worry.
 Cross stitch allows the brain to focus and gives the body something to do, working together both mentally and psychically.

-Last is Stress Reduction.
-It's a busy go go world...family, work, (or lack of work), school, it can be overwhelming, putting ridiculous demands on our lives and well being.
-Cross stitch allows us to sit back and just breathe.
-We can stitch alone or with a small group and feel the stress disappear (unless you are working with metallic thread...One person mentioned that, "when I cross stitch, I don't have to please anyone but myself..."
-What a great way to equate cross stitch to stress relief.
-Every day, the demands of life stress you out, yet taking even a few minutes to cross stitch, brings you back to center.
+It's a busy go go go world...family, work, (or lack of work), school, it can be overwhelming, putting ridiculous demands on our lives and well being.
+Cross stitch allows crafters to sit back and just breathe.
+You can stitch alone or with a small group and feel the stress disappear.
+Cross stitch is a craft where the only person you need to please is yourself, which is a great way to equate cross stitch to stress relief.
+Every day, the demands of life stress you out, yet taking even a few minutes to cross stitch, brings you back to a calm center.
 Even if you are creating something for another person, each stitch is about bringing yourself back.